 The Plan's investments are stated at fair value.
 Investments in commingled funds are valued at the net asset value of units held by the Plan at year-end and are considered to have a readily determinable fair value.
 Foot Locker Shares held within the Foot Locker Stock Fund and mutual funds are valued at the quoted market price.
+The carrying values of cash and cash equivalents approximate their fair value.
 Purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recorded on an accrual basis.
 Dividends are recorded on the ex-dividend date.
 Interest and dividend income earned from commingled funds are re-invested by the respective funds and are included in net (depreciation) / appreciation of investments in the statements of changes in net assets available for benefits.
-Dividend income and capital gains earned from the mutual funds and common stock are recorded as dividends in the statements of changes in net assets available for benefits.
+Dividend income and capital gains earned from the mutual funds and common stock is recorded as dividends in the statements of changes in net assets available for benefits.
 See Note 6 for a discussion of fair value measurements.